SimonUlm/Parallel_FEM_Project/README.md

 calling make.
 The three test cases are:

 1. Serial CG solver for 1 - 7x refinement
-2. Parallel CG solver with 48 processors for 1 - 7x refinement
+2. Parallel CG solver with 6 processors for 1 - 7x refinement on one machine
-3. Parallel CG solver with 24 processors for 1 - 7x refinement
+3. Parallel CG solver with 48 processors for 1 - 7x refinement on hosts

 For compilation call make like so: